 For comparison purpose, we test how our candidate CE models work with and without real time error correction.
 Unlike continuous auditing, anomalies are detected but usually not corrected immediately in traditional auditing.
 To simulate this scenario, we don't correct any errors we seeded in the hold-out sample even if the AP model detects them.

-[Insert Table 3A, through Table 13B here]
+[Insert Table 3 here]